TReacLab/TReacLab/README.md

 It is related to : (papers with useful documentation coming soon).

-The sotware is used to link different software to solve reactive transport problems applying operator splitting approaches.
+The software is used to link different software to solve reactive transport problems applying operator splitting approaches.
 Basically, if you want to use the basic just focus on the "Coupler" class.
 Anyway, In order to solve reactive transport problems a whole code is created around the "Coupler" class, and several classes such as "Morphology", "Evaluation", "Solve Engine", or "Time" play a role.
 Please feel free to modify them or to do new classes in order to fit better your purposes.

 Although, it is not difficult to plug different software, we recommend to look at the test folder where some benchmarks can be found.
 Run them, see when they fail, and modify them.
 Some software have been coupled thinking in a specific method, therefore remember when using the example test than if you modify the method you might also have to modify the solver.